ChrisWu1997/PQ-NET/README.md

 Please use this [link](https://disk.pku.edu.cn:443/link/05D7AD5D179F9F15508323C7141B1918) to download the pretrained model.
 Download and extract it under `proj_log/`, so that all test scripts can be directly excecuted.

+## Voxelization
+For those who need to train the model on their own dataset, see the instructions and code of our voxelization process [here](https://github.com/ChrisWu1997/PQ-NET/tree/master/voxelization).

 ## Cite